sun2sh/.github/profile/README.md

 ## Quick Start Guide

 [ONDC Integration Guide](https://docs.google.com/presentation/d/1HPRXk3lVYKmyAFcApgukZuwHhIZ_VlqR/edit#slide=id.g27b2e3e34a2_28_199) is a roadmap designed to illuminate key resources and navigate through the integration journey.

 ## The Protocol

-**Beckn** is an open protocol that allows local businesses across any industry to be discovered and engaged by any beckn-enabled application. **Beckn protocol** is a collection of open specifications consisting of protocol APIs, message formats, network design and reference architectures to allow any two entities to execute commercial transactions without being on the same platform.
+**[Beckn](https://www.youtube.com/watch?v=gefmygtzZR8&t=1s)** is an open protocol that allows local businesses across any industry to be discovered and engaged by any beckn-enabled application. **Beckn protocol** is a collection of open specifications consisting of protocol APIs, message formats, network design and reference architectures to allow any two entities to execute commercial transactions without being on the same platform.

 **ONDC** has provided the network extension layer over the Beckn Protocol (base layer).
 Over the base layer, the network extension layer comprises **model specifications** customised to the ONDC context that have been adopted in order to facilitate transactions over the network.
+For a detailed understanding of the ONDC network architecture, please refer to our [Tech Briefing Presentation](https://docs.google.com/presentation/d/17mJ_zPjEYPagc5PZuw7FS3Ftcc-Gop4U6536wStRSag/edit#slide=id.g1204a6ff419_0_56) and [Video](https://drive.google.com/file/d/1WuHCc59C45LClpbiIPomPMuTeClRZw7h/view).

 ### Subscription Process